Community Standards and Policy Overview

 Students will be held accountable for policy violations that take place between the time they first arrive on campus to begin their Middlebury program and their graduation, or the College's confirmation of their resignation or expulsion.
 Conduct that takes place on or near Middlebury premises or property; occurs at or in connection with a Middlebury-related event; or occurs off-campus but may represent a threat to the safety of the Middlebury community or its members, the pursuit of its objectives, and/or the educational environment of others, may be subject to the College disciplinary process.
 In cases where a student is found responsible for a policy violation while participating in any Middlebury program, the finding of responsibility may also be referred to the appropriate authority overseeing any additional Middlebury program in which the student is or will also be enrolled for other action as deemed appropriate.
 This may include but is not limited to: further investigation; additional adjudication under existing policies (using only information gathered in the first disciplinary process, or using subsequently gathered information, or both, as deemed appropriate by the overseeing authority); disciplinary action; or other remedies or processes deemed appropriate by the authority overseeing the additional Middlebury program.

 A student will not be permitted to graduate while a disciplinary matter is pending; the student’s graduation will be held in abeyance until the matter is resolved.
 Nor will a student ordinarily be permitted to withdraw with a disciplinary matter pending.
 If a student nevertheless withdraws with a disciplinary matter pending, the withdrawal will be considered a resignation from Middlebury, and the student will have given up the opportunity to return to the College.
-Notation thereof will be made in the student's permanent file.
+Notation will be made in the student's permanent file that the student has withdrawn with a disciplinary matter pending, or with an appeal of disciplinary outcome pending, as appropriate.
 In extraordinary circumstances, however, the dean of the College may, after appropriate consultation, a review of the case, and consideration of the College's best interests, grant permission for a student to withdraw from the College when a disciplinary matter is pending.
 Should the student be readmitted to the College, the disciplinary matter must be resolved either before the student's return, or immediately upon the student's return.
 See Student Status for more information.

 Several Student Life policies include deadlines.
 Unless otherwise noted, “days” indicates calendar days, regardless of whether the majority of Middlebury’s administrative offices are open.
 “Business days” indicates days on which the majority of Middlebury’s administrative offices are open, and generally connotes Mondays through Fridays.